aflin/rampart/docs/source/sql-set.rst

 These properties do not fit nicely into a group, and are presented here.

-tablespace
+tableSpace
 """"""""""
-    Similar to ``indexspace`` above.
+    Similar to `indexSpace`_ above.
 Sets a directory into which tables created will be placed.
 This property does not stay set across invocations.
 Default is empty string, which means the database directory.

-datefmt
+dateFmt
 """""""
     This is a ``strftime`` format used to format dates for conversion to character format.
 This will affect ``tsql``, as well as attempts to